 The GIA does not have a single chart they use to measure clarity.
 All the charts you see around the Internet are created by vendors as illustrations of what you may expect.
 I have found that in attempt to upsell higher clarity these charts are almost always exaggerated.
-On my diamond clarity chart I show you real photos (not illustrations) in an effort to show you what you can expect from the various grades.
+On our diamond clarity chart I show you real photos (not illustrations) in an effort to show you what you can expect from the various grades.

 I am buying diamonds for diamond stud earrings – are there different things I need to know?